 Creating a snuggle-worthy sofa is a winter must.
-It's also an ingenious way to disguise a comfy couch that's an eyesore.
+It's also an ingenious way to disguise a comfy couch that's a bit of an eyesore.

-The trick is to keep comfort top of mind when picking pretty pillows and throws.
+The trick is to keep comfort at the top of your mind when picking pretty pillows and throws.
 Also, stick to fabrics that are machine washable for easy cleaning.

-Tip: So how do you make an ugly sofa more appealing?
+- Tip: So how do you make an ugly sofa more appealing?
 Cover it up.
-For a cozy bohemian look wrap sheets, blankets or throws in different patterns and textures around cushions and sections.
+For a cozy bohemian look, wrap sheets, blankets, or throws in different patterns and textures around the cushions and sections of the couch